magnusgp/FakeNewsDetection/reports/README.md

 > Answer:
 >

 s204075 (Magnus) still has 100 dollars from his 350 dollar budget. s204158 (Arian) used all of his 50 dollars.
-A lot of the money spent was used on the old mlops project from the exercises.
+A lot of the money spent was used on the old MLOps project from the exercises.
 In total, the Fake News Detection project used around 60 kr in credits, where storage and compute was the most expensive services.
 However, it is hard to know exactly what costs a lot since google cloud did not log expenses which were paid for by credits.

 ## Overall discussion of project